AddisonG/raspberry/README.md

 sudo ln -siT /path/to/raspberry/projects/local_utilities /usr/lib/python3/dist-packages/local_utilities
 ```

-With this, these packages are able to be used by each other, and any other python code which may want to
+With this, these packages are able to be used by each other, and by other packages too.

-## Getting services to work (enable/disable)

-You'll need to run the enable command as root.
-Also see `/etc/systemd/system/`.